SEO Content Optimizer 8/10

 Surfer AI article generation settings and SEO output

-The output quality is acceptable for informational content — definitions, feature explanations, and structured comparisons.
+The output quality is acceptable for informational content: definitions, feature explanations, and structured comparisons.
 It produces content that scores well in the Content Editor out of the box (typically 70-85 range).
 But the writing itself reads like competent AI output: correct but flat, thorough but lacking personality.

-We used Surfer AI to generate first drafts for straightforward articles and then spent 30-60 minutes per piece adding original analysis, restructuring sections, and injecting voice.
+We used Surfy to generate first drafts for straightforward articles and then spent 30-60 minutes per piece adding original analysis, restructuring sections, and injecting voice.
 That workflow produced usable content faster than writing from scratch, but the “just click publish” promise doesn’t hold up if you care about content quality.

 Pricing Breakdown

-What We Liked (Expanded)
+What We Liked

 The Content Score is the most trustworthy optimization metric we’ve tested.
 After four months and 50+ articles, the correlation between higher Content Scores and better ranking performance was consistent enough that we now treat it as a standard KPI for content production.

 NLP term suggestions go deeper than any competitor.
-Surfer doesn’t just give you keyword variations — it surfaces semantic entities and concepts that reflect how top-ranking content covers a topic.
+Surfer doesn’t just give you keyword variations.
+It surfaces semantic entities and concepts that reflect how top-ranking content covers a topic.
 This leads to genuinely more comprehensive articles.

 Integrations that actually work.
 The Google Docs and WordPress add-ons are stable, responsive, and mirror the full Content Editor experience.
 Our writers used the Docs integration daily without issues.